Investigations and findings

 A remediation action plan has been prepared for the former firefighting training area.
 The remediation approach will include installing an engineered capping layer over the contaminated soil to create a barrier between PFAS contaminated soils and water that may drain off the site.
 This barrier will reduce the amount of PFAS moving into the surface water through rainwater runoff.

 Improvements to the surrounding drainage system are required to allow installation of the engineered capping layer.
 Construction of the drainage improvements is expected to commence at the same time as HMAS Albatross runway refurbishment works.
+The design of the capping layer is being finalised, and construction is expected to commence in mid-2026.

 Additional investigations are being undertaken to determine appropriate remediation at the remaining source areas.
 Where required, remediation action plans will be prepared.